 Mobile Content Delivery

-In an increasingly fragmented mediascape with a sea of information at consumer’s fingertips they are demanding more than ever.
+In an increasingly fragmented mediascape, with a sea of information at everyone’s fingertips, consumers are demanding more than ever.
 They want relevant information served to them how and when they want it.

 They want details clearly defined, with features, benefits and costs shown in an easily digestible format.
 They want instant clarity.

 Serve it to them and they will reward you.
-And serve it to them before they are demanding it.
+And serve it to them before they demand it.

 Research into successful companies shows much of their success comes not from having the best people or facilities (although that helps) but from investing time and resources into ideas creation and innovation.
 Spotting trends and delivering into those spaces.

-If you are yet to make your website mobile and tablet responsive or develop an app (if relevant), you have almost certainly lost business to competitors who are already delivering content intuitively on mobile devices.
+If you are yet to make your website mobile and tablet responsive or develop an app (if relevant), then you are already behind the eight ball and have almost certainly lost business to competitors who are already delivering content intuitively on mobile devices.